gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ## Getting Started with Azure IoT Central

-We are going to create an Azure IoT Central application from a application template.
+We are going to create an Azure IoT Central application from an application template.

 ---

+## Open Lab 2

 ## Step 1: Create an Azure IoT Central Application

-For this lab we are going to create an Azure Iot Central Application from a predefined template.
+For this lab, we are going to create an Azure IoT Central Application from a predefined template.

 Right mouse click [Azure Sphere Learning Path Azure IoT Central Template](https://apps.azureiotcentral.com/build/new/0ecd2a95-6fd7-41bc-bdb5-e95512e14414) to open in a new browser tab.